-On this project I worked with the client to develop visuals leading to a concept that best represented the brands ethos, attitude and collection for their Spring/Summer 2013 collection launch at Bread&Butter Trade Show in Berlin.
+On this project I worked with the brands Creative Director to develop a range of visual concepts before landing on the idea that best represented the brands ethos, attitude and collection for their Spring/Summer 2013 collection launch at Bread&Butter Trade Show in Berlin.

 The collection had familiar logos reworked, hand drawn graphics, plenty of colour all wrapped up with the philosophy of RISE, SHINE, CONSUME.
 Beck & Hersey believe ‘graphics and collections are constantly influenced by what happens around us’.
-So for the stand we recreated a familiar everyday space, making sure to include plenty of their playful tongue in cheek attitude of course.
+So for the stand we recreated a familiar everyday space of a kitchen, making sure to include plenty of their playful tongue in cheek attitude of course.

-Reaction to Beck&Hersey's first year at the show was very positive with EDITD including the brand in their pick of 5 stand-out labels for Bread & Butter SS13 calling the stand itself "hands down the best we saw".
+Reaction to Beck&Hersey's first year at the show was very positive with the stand design leading to increased media coverage.
+With fashion website EDITD including the brand in their pick of 5 stand-out labels for Bread & Butter SS13 calling the stand itself "hands down the best we saw".

 The end product was a playful space which encouraged interaction between the individual and the brand.

 The cupboards, drawers, seats and shelves were all designed to be used, surprising peoples sense of what's possible with such an everyday material as cardboard.

 Rather than having the stand as simply a backdrop to the collection the 2 were fully integrated giving weight to the brand identity.
 Graphics from the garments were brought to life in 3D, rollout cabinets containing hanging jackets alongside aprons and drawers full of jumpers sitting next to a pan of beans heating up on the hob.
 It was really fun seeing the smiles as people explored the space, discovering garments alongside the many small details and props hidden as rewards for those who really explored.